 This leaves students with no way to securely access the building and organisations face a real security threat.

-In this post, we’re looking at how mobile access control can solve this issue.
+In this post, we’re looking at how switching to a mobile access control system can solve this issue.

 Students have been utilising digital products and services for their personal and academic use for years.
 As a result, educational establishments have been adapting to the digital transformation.
 And the pandemic has only accelerated this.